jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

 ## Grading & Expectations (Maintenance-Based System)

 To maintain your grade for **Class Work II**, you are expected to:
-- Complete Parts 1, 2, and 3 during the session
+- Complete both activities during the session
 - Manage your time responsibly
 - Upload all three required items on time